aspentng/aspen-portfolio-2021/_data/blog/2021-02-28-uncar-customizing-the-autonomous-vehicle-ride-experience.md

 ![Gif showing how the interactions to set comfort levels for acceleration and braking look](/assets/self-driving_braking-acceleration.gif)

-Braking was one of the This setting was designed for users to choose their preferences based on their feelings.
+People's preferences for braking and accelerating is difficult to quantify.
+As such, this setting was designed for users to set their preferences based on their feelings through trial and error.
 The interface was inspired by the gear shift in vehicles today.

 ### Feature #4: Following Distance